 Introduction

-Amateur radio or ham radio call signs are unique identifiers for the 60,000 or so licensed operators in Great Britain.
-Call signs are regulated internationally by the International Telecommunication Union (ITU) as well as nationally by Britain’s Office of Communication, known as Ofcom.
-It regulates amateur radio in the country as an independent regulator and competition authority for the UK communications industries, with responsibilities across television, radio, telecommunications and wireless communications services.
-It assigns call signs, issues amateur radio licences, allocates frequency spectrum, and monitors the radio waves.
+Amateur radio, or ham radio, call signs are unique identifiers for the 60,000 or so licensed operators in the United Kingdom of Great Britain and Northern Ireland, the Isle of Man and Channel Islands (UK).
+Call signs are regulated internationally by the International Telecommunication Union (ITU) as well as nationally by the UK’s Office of Communication, known as Ofcom.
+Ofcom regulates amateur radio in the UK as an independent regulator and competition authority for the UK communications industries, with responsibilities across television, radio, telecommunications and wireless communications services.
+It assigns call signs, issues amateur radio licences, allocates frequency spectrum, and monitors the airwaves.

-The Radio Society of Great Britain (RSGB) is the United Kingdom’s recognised national society for amateur radio operators and it represents the interests of the UK’s licensed radio amateurs.
+The Radio Society of Great Britain (RSGB) is the UK’s recognised national society for amateur radio operators and it represents the interests of the UK’s licensed radio amateurs.

 Callsign Blocks for Telecommunication

-The ITU has assigned Great Britain the following call sign blocks for all radio communication, broadcasting or transmission.
+The ITU has assigned the UK the following call sign blocks for all radio communication, broadcasting or transmission.

 Callsign Block | Principal Use |